Sydziu/Mersive/README.md

 # Installation
 The make target "install" will install the binary at ./build/dist/bin/httpServer.

-More over this install Gtests at /build/dist/test/ directory.
+More over, this install the Gtests at /build/dist/test/ directory.

 # Testing
 There are two types of tests.
 The Gtest and product test.
 Both of them are executed by 'make test' command